vossstef/VIC20Nano/TANG_LCD.md

 in handy in this setup to add sound output.

 > [!NOTE]
-> TN20k and TN9k: No Dualshock and no D9 retro Joystick support
+> TN20k, TP20k and TN9k: No Dualshock, no D9 retro Joystick, no external RS232 support

 # TN20k, LCD, Speaker and M0S